LuisR-jpg/Artificial-Intelligence---UP/Courses and Miscellaneous/Research/MechanismBalancing.md

 [Multi-Objective Optimization Using Evolutionary Algorithms:
 An Introduction](https://www.egr.msu.edu/~kdeb/papers/k2011003.pdf)

+#### New concepts and questions

+- Uncertainty

+    Often it is assumed that the objective and constraint functions are of a deterministic manner.
+However, if one or multiple target functions are nondeterministic, this introduces noise or also referred to as uncertainty.
+One technique to address the underlying randomness is to repeat the evaluation for different random seeds and average the resulting values.
+Moreover, the standard deviation derived from multiple evaluations can be utilized to determine the performance and the reliability of a specific solution.
+In general, optimization problems with underlying uncertainty are investigated by the research field called stochastic optimization.

 ### Tips & tricks

 The articles that are called survey or review are like a summary.